Crimean–Nogai slave raids in Eastern Europe: Economic incentives

-Political factors
+Political environment

 The Crimean Khanate broke off from the Golden Horde in 1441.
 When the Horde came to an end in 1502, the buffer between Crimea and its northern neighbors disappeared.
 The Khans took advantage of the conflicts between Lithuania and Moscow, allying now with one, then with the other, and using the alliance with one as a justification to attack the other.
 During the Russo-Lithuanian War of 1500–1506 the Crimeans were allied with Russia and penetrated deep into Lithuania.
 Relations soon deteriorated.
 Near continuous raids on Muscovy began in 1507.

 Crimean Khan Devlet I Giray burnt down Moscow during the 1571 campaign.
 Contemporaries counted up to 80,000 victims of the Tatar invasion in 1571, with 150,000 Russians taken as captives.
 Ivan the Terrible, having learnt that Crimean Khanate army was approaching Moscow, fled from Moscow to Kolomna with his oprichniks.

 After the burning of Moscow, Devlet Giray Khan, supported by the Ottoman Empire, invaded Russia again in 1572.
-The combined force of Tatars and Turks, however, this time was repelled in the Battle of Molodi.
-In July–August, the 120,000-strong Tatar horde was also defeated by the Russian army, led by Prince Mikhail Vorotynsky and Prince Dmitriy Khvorostinin.
+The combined force of Tatars and Turks, however, was defeated in the Battle of Molodi by the Russian army, led by Prince Mikhail Vorotynsky and Prince Dmitriy Khvorostinin.

 In 1620, Tatars took part in the Battle of Cecora, where they vastly contributed to the crushing victory of the Turks over the Poles-Lithuanians.
 In 1672, Khan Selim I Giray was assigned to join Ottoman army during the Polish–Ottoman War (1672–76) in which he was successful in the conquest of Bar.

-Military
+Raids and conflict

-Theater of war
+Theatres of war

-At the beginning of this period, between the Crimean Khanate and the Duchy of Moscow lay almost 700 miles of thinly populated grassland, the so-called Wild Fields.
-The Oka River, 40 miles south of Moscow, was both the principal and last line of defense.
-It was guarded by the Beregovaya Sluzhba ("river-bank service").
-This continued to exist even after the construction of the Belgorod Line far to the south.
-Its troops rarely crossed the Oka, even when there were massive attacks on the fortresses to the south.
+At the beginning of this period, almost 700 miles of sparsely populated grassland – the so-called Wild Fields – separated the Crimean Khanate from the Duchy of Moscow.
+The Oka River, 40 miles south of Moscow, was the city's principal and northernmost line of defense, guarded by the Beregovaya Sluzhba ("river-bank service").
+These guards remained in place there after the construction of the Belgorod Line far to the south.
+They rarely crossed the Oka in that direction, even when the southward fortresses suffered massive attacks.

-Between Muscovy and Crimea there were three main routes also known as trails.
-To avoid fords they generally followed the high ground between one river basin and another.
+Three main routes, called trails, traversed the terrain between Muscovy and Crimea.
+To minimize the necessity of fording rivers, the trails generally followed the high ground between them.

-In Crimea and Turkey